-If you’ve taken one of these medications and had what you believe is a false positive test, speak to the employer and explain the issue and also speak with your healthcare provider to see if you can stop taking the medication or cut back on it.
+If you’ve taken one of these medications and had what you believe is a false positive test, speak to the employer, explain the issue, and speak with your healthcare provider to see if you can stop taking the medication or cut back on it.
 Then ask to repeat the test to confirm.

 Dextromethorphan – Dextromethorphan is an active ingredient in Robitussin, Delsym, and other over-the-counter cough suppressants.
-If you’ve taken medication with dextromethorphan in it, your drug screen may be positive for opiates and PCP.
+If you’ve taken medication with dextromethorphan in it, your drug screen may be favorable for opiates and PCP.

 Diphenhydramine – Diphenhydramine is an antihistamine found in allergy medications like Benadryl and sleep aids like Tylenol PM and Advil PM.
 If you’ve taken diphenhydramine, your drug screen may show a positive result for opiates, methadone, or PCP.

-Pseudoephedrine – Used for sinus and nasal congestion like Sudafed, pseudoephedrine can be the cause of false-positive tests for amphetamine or methamphetamine.
+Pseudoephedrine – Used for sinus and nasal congestion like Sudafed, pseudoephedrine can cause false-positive tests for amphetamine or methamphetamine.

-NSAIDs – Ibuprofen, which is Motrin or Advil, and naproxen which is Aleve, are two very common over-the-counter nonsteroidal anti-inflammatory medications (NSAIDs).
-If you’ve taken either of these, your urine screen may test positive for barbiturates or THC.
-Ibuprofen may also show a false positive for PCP.
+NSAIDs – Ibuprofen, which is Motrin or Advil, and naproxen which is Aleve, are two widespread over-the-counter nonsteroidal anti-inflammatory medications (NSAIDs).
+If you’ve taken either of these, your urine screen may test positive for barbiturates or THC, and Ibuprofen may also show a false positive for PCP.

 Get Help at Allure Detox

-If you or your loved ones are suffering from an addiction, let Allure Detox get you started on the right path.
-Allure Detox can help.
-We are a comfortable and evidence-based drug and alcohol detox in West Palm Beach, Florida.
+If you or your loved ones suffer from an addiction, let Allure Detox get you started on the right path.
+Allure Detox can help, and we are a comfortable and evidence-based drug and alcohol detox in West Palm Beach, Florida.
 We can free you or your loved one from the physical symptoms of addiction and start you on the path to recovery.